Photograph by www.vistaviews.co.uk

 We’ve set ourselves some ambitious yet realisable goals over the next few years, to:

 The Theatre has been managed by the Marina Theatre Trust – a registered charity – since 2011.
-We work closely with our landlord Lowestoft Town Council who also provide funding of £150,000 p.a. under the aegis of a management service agreement which equates to less than 10% of turnover.
-The remaining income is either earned from box office, auxiliary spends or fundraised from statutory and private sector sources.
+We work closely with our landlord, Lowestoft Town Council, who generously contribute £150,000 to the Marina annually through a management service agreement.
+All remaining income is generated through Box Office and auxiliary spends, and through fundraising from statutory and private sector sources.